ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vcsa.md

 VMware Update Manager (VUM) does not update the PSC or the VCSA.
 The following information describes the process of updating these appliances.
 The PSC or VCSA deployed in a {{site.data.keyword.vcf-auto}} instance has no internet access, so the update bundle must be downloaded to a jump server first.

-The PSC or VCSA is updated via appliance management console, not the vSphere Web Client.
+The PSC or VCSA is updated through the appliance management console, not the vSphere Web Client.
 The PSC or VCSA appliance management console is accessed by using a browser, the PSC or VCSA IP address, and port 5480.

 You must initiate a snapshot of the appliance or a backup of the PSC or VCSA before you update.
 Ensure that everything works as expected, and then remove the snapshot within a few days, to avoid performance degradation.
 Additionally, review the VMware release notes before you attempt any upgrade to understand any specific instructions for the specified release.